TheOtherGuy6/random.shuffle/README.md

 ## Keyboard Interrupt (Ctrl+C)

-If you want to stop the music player before it finishes playing all the songs, you can press Ctrl+C in the command prompt or terminal where the script is running.
+If you want to stop the music player before it finishes playing all the songs, you can double press Ctrl+C in the command prompt or terminal where the script is running.
 The program will print a closing message and exit gracefully.

 ## License